-There are two surviving, virtually identical versions of Gerard ter Borch the Younger’s (1617–1681) Gallant Conversation (also known as The Paternal Admonition), with one version held in the collection of the Gemäldegalerie in Berlin, and the other in the Rijksmuseum in Amsterdam.
-A special presentation at the Gemäldegalerie will reunite the two pictures for the first time in more than 350 years, exhibiting them side by side for audiences to compare and contrast.
+Gerhard ter Borch (1617–1681) is considered one of the most important genre painters of Dutch Golden Age painting.
+There are two surviving, virtually identical versions of his iconic masterpiece, Gallant Conversation.
+Immortalised by Goethe in his Elective Affinities, one version is held in the collection of the Gemäldegalerie in Berlin, and the other in the Rijksmuseum in Amsterdam.
+For the first time in more than 350 years, both pictures will be exhibited side by side – complemented by repetitions of the motif, partial copies and imitations.

-From around 1648 onwards, ter Borch specialised in genre painting.
-Like almost no other painter of his era, he was able to reproduce the visual effect of the shimmering satin clothing of his subjects with such deceptive and convincing mastery that people referred to his interiors as “satijntjes”, or “satin pieces”.
-His most significant work in this series is his Gallant Conversation, in which the shimmering silver dress and its artfully arranged folds form the central focus of the image.
-The optical and tactile allure of the dress enters into a highly seductive interplay with the intriguing figure who stands with her back toward the viewer.
+His most significant work in this series is without a doubt his Gallant Conversation, in which the shimmering silver dress and its artfully arranged folds form the central focus of the image.
+The optical and tactile allure of the dress enters into a highly seductive interplay with the figure wearing the dress, who stands with her back toward the viewer, leaving an enigmatic impression.

-The meaning of the scene in the painting is also somewhat enigmatic.
-Conflicting with the earlier reading, there is significant evidence to suggest that the scene actually depicts an amorous seduction – something that is also reflected in other “conversation pieces” in the Gemäldegalerie.
-But one of ter Borch’s most characteristic talents lies in his subtle treatment of his subject matter and his deliberate depiction of ambiguous moments.
-It is this ambiguity that explains how this scene of seduction could have been given the title The Paternal Admonition in the 18th century, which is illustrated in the special display of J.G.
-Wille’s reproductive print of 1765, which was also the source of Johann Wolfgang von Goethe’s famous description of the “fine, striking figure, in a folding drapery of white satin” in his novel Elective Affinities.
+The meaning of the scene in the painting is also somewhat enigmatic, which is reflected in the recent renaming of the work, from The Paternal Admonition to Gallant Conversation.
+Conflicting with the earlier reading, there is significant evidence to suggest that the scene actually depicts an amorous seduction.
+And it is precisely ter Borch’s subtle treatment of his subject matter and his deliberate depiction of ambiguous moments which produces his outstanding narrative talent.
+This thematic vagueness allowed a new interpretation of this picture to emerge in each century.
+Which explains how this scene of seduction could have been given the title The Paternal Admonition in the 18th century.
+An impressive and prominent example of this phenomenon in the exhibition is J.G.
+Wille’s reproductive print (1765), which is held by the Kupferstichkabinett of the Staatliche Museen zu Berlin and was also the source of Johann Wolfgang von Goethe’s famous description of the “fine, striking figure, in a folding drapery of white satin” in his novel Elective Affinities.

 U-Bahn U2 (Potsdamer Platz)